Written By Nhlanhla Nene – Wellbeing Coach & Founder Of Mindedjoy

 Frequently Asked Questions

-What is a holistic self-care plan?
+What is holistic self-care?

-How do I write a self-care plan?
+How do I build a self-care plan?

 About the Author